-Anaesthetic services for the peripartum period are covered in GPAS chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population.212
+Anaesthetic services for the peripartum period are covered in GPAS chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population.213

 - 12.26 A policy should be in place for the management of non-peripartum pregnant women.
-This should detail the involvement of the multidisciplinary obstetric team, including midwives, neonatologists and obstetricians, depending on gestational stage.213 - 12.27 A policy should be in place for the perioperative care of breastfeeding mothers.
-This should include guidance to staff on the requirements to facilitate breastfeeding, anaesthesia protocols for breastfeeding mothers, outline supportive measures and provide clear instructions for the patient pre and post anaesthesia or sedation.214 frailty, all of which adds to the complexity of decision making and medical management.215 Poor cognition, hearing and eyesight may make communication difficult.
-Older patients are at a higher risk of mortality and morbidity after elective and emergency surgery.^{216,217,218,219} Poor physiological reserve is not limited to the elderly, so frailty pathways and policies should also take into account younger patients with frailty.
+This should detail the involvement of the multidisciplinary obstetric team, including midwives, neonatologists and obstetricians, depending on gestational stage.214 - 12.27 A policy should be in place for the perioperative care of breastfeeding mothers.
+This should include guidance to staff on the requirements to facilitate breastfeeding, anaesthesia protocols for breastfeeding mothers, outline supportive measures and provide clear instructions for the patient pre and post anaesthesia or sedation.215